KospY/BasSDK/Components/Guides/Areas/CreatingAreas.md

 parent: Areas
 grand_parent: Guides
 ---
-# How to create an Area
+# How To create an Area

 - Create a folder for the area in your project.
 - Create an empty prefab in this folder for your area and make it addressable. (you may want to put all your area in the same addressable bundle)